AlphaOne1/sonicweb/README.md

  <nextLine, if multi-line, starts with space>
 ```

-Headers can be named multiple times, the last entry wins. *SonicWeb* sets the `Server` header to its name and version.
+Headers can be specified multiple times, with the last entry taking precedence.
+*SonicWeb* sets the `Server` header to its name and version.
+By providing an own version of the `Server` header,
-By providing an own version of the `Server` header, it can be replaced, e.g. to misguide potential attackers.
+it can be replaced, e.g. to misguide potential attackers.

 Web Application Firewall
 ------------------------